-Stour Space is a venue that offers exhibition space, performing and creative arts space, a shop and a café.
+Stour Space located in the East End of London, is a venue that offers exhibition, performing and creative arts spaces, a shop, and a café.
 It works with enterprises and represents the local neighborhood community.
-It was opened in 2009 and was previously an unused 19th Century Warehouse type looking building.
+Opened in 2009, Stour Space was previously an unused 19th Century Warehouse.
+L

-If you google this venue’s address, it looks like an interesting set of puzzles or decisions in how to get there.
-You can see Hackney Wick station is the most direct way to get there.
+If you google this venue’s address, it does indeed look to be an interesting set of puzzles or decisions in how to get there.
+Hackney Wick station is the most direct way, and the option taken on this little trip.

 The short walk from Hackney Wick station to Stour space gives you in one sense a sense of baron uncertainty.
 However, the nostalgia of the deserted part of old London is worth it for the stunning view across the canal of the Olympic stadium.
 A postcard view of the old countryside, modern monument, previous industry current enterprise all in one small snapshot.